ibm-cloud-docs/account/softlayerlink.md

 1. Log in to your SoftLayer account, and click **OK** when the prompt to switch to an IBMid is displayed.

    If you are a master user and a prompt to switch to an IBMid is not displayed in the {{site.data.keyword.slportal}}, contact IBM support for help.
-See [IBM support](/docs/get-support/howtogetsupport.html#getting-customer-support) for mmore information about contacting support.
+See [IBM support](/docs/get-support/howtogetsupport.html#getting-customer-support) for more information about contacting support.

    If you previously logged in and you clicked **Later** in the prompt, but you want to switch to IBMid authentication in the current session, go to the Edit User Profile page and click **Switch to IBMid**.